INL/BlackLab/PLAN.md

 ### Content store

-- [ ] Make content store part of the Lucene index (using the same compression as we have now, or perhaps a compression mechanism Lucene already provides..?
-Look in to this)<br>How do we add the content to the index?
-Could we create a custom field type for this or something (or otherwise register the field to be a content store field, maybe via a field attribute..?), which we store in such a way that it allows us random access..?
-Or do we simply obtain a reference to the FieldsConsumer and call a separate method to add the content to the store?
+- [ ] Make content store part of the Lucene index.
+Approach:
+  - [ ] `FieldType` for annotated field with content store should get an attribute that indicates this (this is copied to the `FieldInfo` by Lucene)
+  - [ ] implement `BlackLab40StoredFieldsFormat extends StoredFieldsFormat` plus corresponding `StoredFieldsReader` and `-Writer` (based on `CompressingStoredFields*`) which can recognize this attribute and either delegate to Lucene's stored field implementation or use our own that allows us to read parts of the document.
+  - [ ] poke a hole similar to `BlackLab40PostingsReader.get(lrc).forwardIndex()` to get direct access to the forward index.

 ## Refactoring opportunities